Understanding Substance Use and Abuse

 Substance use refers to the consumption of drugs or alcohol without significant negative consequences.
 It can be recreational or occasional, and it does not interfere with an individual’s daily life.

-Addiction is a complex condition that involves changes in the brain's reward system, leading to intense cravings and difficulty controlling substance use.
+Addiction is a complex condition that involves changes in the brain’s reward system, leading to intense cravings, compulsive drug-seeking behavior, and decreased pleasure from healthy activities.
 It is considered a relapsing disease, meaning that even after treatment, individuals may experience periods of relapse.

 Biology plays a significant role in an individual’s susceptibility to substance use and abuse.
 Genetic factors can make some people more vulnerable to developing addiction than others.
 Additionally, certain mental health disorders such as depression, anxiety, and ADHD can increase the risk of substance abuse.